Arpeggios – Sweep Picking Lessons

-You can do this for every major key by transposing.
-In the FUTURE we will go through all the keys.
-For now Learn one key.
-E major.
+You can do these sweep arpeggios for every key by transposing the arpeggios up or down.
+In the future we will go through all the keys.
+For now learn one key.
+(E major).

 In steps it’s W W H W W W H.

 In this part we are simply sweep picking the first 2 notes.
 2 Downstrokes are required down the first two strings. and the rest is alternate picking.

 Sweep down on the second string and on the first string then an upstroke on the first string, down stroke on the first string and another upstroke on the 2nd string.

 You are now implementing the sweep picking technique because you are using 2 consecutive downstrokes in one motion (across strings 1 and 2).